 These restrictions can all help to give you peace of mind, but the only way to be certain you are not living near a sex offender is to check yourself.

 Checking on your state’s registry only gives you a snapshot, though.
 A sex offender could move into your building overnight, and you would only find out if you ran another registry search.

 This is where DoNotPay can help!
-We can perform an instant search for you and even send you weekly updates if you want to stay in the loop.
+We can and even send you weekly updates if you want to stay in the loop.